 The receipts and payments that belong to a period or a financial year other than the period or financial year in question will be shown in the accounts, and the details will be given in the notes.

 1.3.
 FINANCIAL YEAR

-The financial year of the government of Ghana extends from the first day of January until the thirty first day of December of each year.
-But in other countries like India, Nigeria, Kenya and other countries may be different.
+The financial year of the government of Ghana extends from the first day of January until the thirty-first day of December of each year.
+But in other countries like India, Nigeria, Kenya, the United States of America, the United Kingdom, and others, the countries may be different.

 1.4.
 IPSAS 1: PRESENTATION OF FINANCIAL STATEMENTS

 1.4.1.
 PURPOSE OF FINANCIAL STATEMENTS IN PUBLIC SECTOR

 Financial statements are a structured representation of the financial position and financial performance of an entity.

 The objectives of financial statements are to provide information about the financial position, financial performance, and cash flows of an entity that is useful to a wide range of users in making and evaluating decisions about the allocation of resources.

 A complete set of financial statements of a public sector organization comprises of;